pantrypoints/sp/content/en/research/countries/china/xi/chapter-03b.md

 Fifth, the Party's leadership ensures the concrete implementation of the principle of fairness and justice, which is conducive to achieving common prosperity for all the people.
-Realizing social fairness and justice and achieving common prosperity for all the people are the most fundamental values of the Communist Party of China and the goal of the Chinese Communists.
+Realizing social fairness and justice and achieving common prosperity for all the people are the most fundamental values of the CCP and the goal of the Chinese Communists.
 The most fundamental thing for the Party to lead the people to socialize in China is to liberate and develop the productive forces, eliminate exploitation, eliminate polarization, and ultimately achieve common prosperity.
 The reason why China has been able to do this is because it has established a basic